learn-co-curriculum/phase-0-pac-2-intro/README.md

 * **Selection**: Given the default order (or "sequence"), can we choose to run certain lines of code and not others?
 How do we do so?
-* **Repetition**: Given the default order (or "sequence"), can we choose to do something until a condition is met or until code has run a specified number of times?
+* **Repetition**: Given the default order (or "sequence"), can we choose to do something until a condition is met or until code has run some number of times?

 > **NOTE**: Be sure to try the following examples yourself in IRB.
 These